Edouard99/Stress_Detection_ECG/README.md

 ## Data Pre-Processing

-The Preprocessing of the data is done from the WESAD dataset raw data using the notebooks Dataset Creator.ipynb (for Training dataset) \cite and Testing ds creator.ipynb (for testing dataset)
+The Preprocessing of the data is done from the WESAD dataset raw data using the notebooks <a href="./Dataset Creator.ipynb">Dataset Creator.ipynb</a> (for Training dataset) \cite and Testing ds creator.ipynb (for testing dataset)

 I used HeartPy\cite to detect the ECG peaks in the signals.
 From the ECG signal I was able to extract features from 20s extract that appeared to be relevant in the WESAD paper.